Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Evaluation Results

 \subsection{Codebook-guided Local Alignment}

+\name\ learns a shared codebook of soundscape concepts that serves as a discrete interface between modalities.
+Each codebook entry acts as an anchor connecting localized visual patterns and recurring acoustic or textual semantics.
+Although the codebook is not trained with explicit concept supervision, these associations emerge naturally through the contrastive objective: during training, image patches, audio segments, and text tokens that frequently co-occur are encouraged to map to the same subset of codebook entries.
+As a result, the codebook discretizes the multimodal embedding space into semantically coherent soundscape concepts—such as ``traffic,'' ``water,'' or ``birdsong''—without requiring labeled concepts or patch-level annotations.

-As discussed earlier, \name\ learns a codebook of soundscape concepts shared across modalities.
-Once trained, this codebook enables local alignment between image patches and their corresponding soundscape concepts.
-Figure \ref{fig:fine-grained-alignment} demonstrates \name's ability to align words/phrases in text with patches in the image.
-Specifically, given token-level embeddings for the soundscape textual query ($h^{t} \in \mathbb{R}^{N^t \times d}$), we compute the inner product between $h^{t}$ and the learned codebook ($C \in \mathbb{R}^{M \times d}$), resulting in attention scores between words and codebook concepts.
-Now for the target word, we first select the concept with the highest attention score and use the index of the selected concept to get attention scores for all image patches corresponding to the grounded concept.
-For phrases, attention scores grounded to each words are averaged across the image patches.
+Once trained, this discrete structure enables fine-grained local alignment between visual regions and textual or acoustic cues.
+Given token-level embeddings for a soundscape query ($h^{t} \in \mathbb{R}^{N^t \times d}$), we compute the inner product between $h^{t}$ and the learned codebook ($C \in \mathbb{R}^{M \times d}$), obtaining attention scores between words and codebook entries.
+For a target word, we select the concept with the highest attention score and use its index to retrieve attention scores for all image patches associated with that concept.
+For multi-word phrases, scores for each constituent word are averaged across patches to yield the grounded attention map.

+Compared to prior frameworks \cite{khanal2023soundscape, khanal2024psm}, which learn only global image-level embeddings, this design provides a major interpretability advantage.
+Global embeddings mix multiple sound sources within a single vector, making it impossible to visualize where in an image a particular acoustic cue is represented.
+In contrast, \name’s codebook acts as a shared semantic vocabulary: because individual entries correspond to specific latent soundscape concepts, the model can localize these concepts at the patch level, producing hyper-localized, concept-specific maps that reveal which visual regions drive similarity to a given sound or textual phrase (Figure ~\ref{fig:fine-grained-alignment}).
+This capability transforms soundscape mapping from a global retrieval problem into a spatially interpretable one—linking fine-grained environmental elements to their corresponding acoustic signatures.